Prag8855/aab/frontend/content/guides/losing-your-job.md

 **[How to write and send your resignation letter ➞](/docs/resignation-letter)**

 Your employer can't force you to resign.
-Never give a resignation letter if you did not resign.
+Never write a resignation letter if you did not choose to resign.

 ### See a doctor